-Despite its dubious origins, spaghetti alla puttanesca has become a staple in Italian cuisine and we love how easy it is to throw together.
+Spaghetti alla puttanesca has become a staple in Italian cuisine and we love how easy it is to throw together.
 The perfect go-to dish for lunch when working from home or the ideal way to impress your other-half on date night, this punchy, plucky pasta never fails to hit the spot.

 Serves: 4

-Preparation Time: 30 mins (including cooking time)
+Preparation time: 30 mins (including cooking time)

 Calories per serving: 442 kcal